 Fibromyalgia can make even the smallest of movements painful.
 Simply having a quick wash, brushing your teeth and combing your hair can put you out of action for hours because it involves movement.

 Fibromyalgia pain can involve your joints, nerves, tendons and muscles.

 It’s not always an obvious pain.
-It can be a tingle, it can be hot, it can feel like bubbling under your skin and it can be extremely sensitive to touch which makes wearing clothes uncomfortable.
+It can be an itch, it can be hot, it can feel like bubbling under your skin, and it can be extremely sensitive to touch, which makes wearing clothes uncomfortable.

 Stairs – My next challenge is to get downstairs.

-I know that sounds dramatic, but when you stand at the top of the stairs not knowing if your knee is going to give way or you’re going to be dizzy it’s a challenge.
-Both have happened to me, thankfully I wasn’t seriously injured.
+I know that sounds dramatic, but when you stand at the top of the stairs, not knowing if your knee will give way or you’re going to be dizzy, it’s a challenge.
+Both have happened to me; thankfully, I wasn’t seriously injured.

-Stairs have become a mental battle.
-It’s hard to force yourself to take the risk.
-I hate the fact I have to think about how I’m going to make it up and downstairs.
+Stairs have become a mental battle, and forcing yourself to take the risk is hard.
+I wouldn’t say I like the fact I have to think about how I’m going to make it up and downstairs.

 We have a stairlift fitted for Bridget.
 But, I have decided that only in an extreme flare-up will I use it.

-The reason being, I want to be able to keep my body moving.
-I want to stay mobile, even slightly because it keeps my heart pumping.
-Short bursts of exercise like walking or stairs help my heart failure so I want to keep doing it.
+The reason is that I want to be able to keep my body moving.
+Even slightly, I want to stay mobile because it keeps my heart pumping.
+Short bursts of exercise like walking or taking stairs help my heart failure, so I want to keep doing it.